jasel-lewis/kendo-ui-core/docs/aspnet-mvc/helpers/grid/how-to/pdf-export-server-side.md

 # Export Grid Data in PDF

-To see the example on how to export the Kendo UI Grid data to a PDF (portable document format) file server-side, refer to [thsi project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/pdf-export-server-side)
+To see the example on how to export the Kendo UI Grid data to a PDF (portable document format) file server-side, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/pdf-export-server-side)

 ## See Also